Kori Nuclear Power Plant: Reactors

 An expansion of the plant begun in 2006 added four new Korean-sourced reactors, the so-called Shin Kori reactors (Korean: 신고리; shin 신 meaning "new").
 The first pair of Shin Kori reactors are of the OPR-1000 design, while the second two are of the APR-1400 design.
-Shin Kori 1 and 2 achieved commercial operations in 2011 and 2012, respectively, with Shin Kori 3 and 4 achieving commercial operations in 2016 and 2019.
-Construction on two further APR-1400 reactors, known as Shin Kori-5 and Shin Kori-6, was started in April 2017 and September 2018, respectively.
+Shin Kori 1 and 2 achieved commercial operations in 2011 and 2012, respectively, with Saeul-1 and 2 (then named Shin Kori 3 and 4) achieving commercial operations in 2016 and 2019.
+Construction on two further APR-1400 reactors, known as Saeul-3 and 4 (originally named Shin Kori-5 and Shin Kori-6), was started in April 2017 and September 2018, respectively.

-In November 2019, the reactor pressure vessel of the 1340MWe APR-1400 reactor to be housed in Shin Kori 5 was installed.
-As of November 2019, construction on Shin Kori 5 and 6 was 51 percent complete.
+In November 2019, the reactor pressure vessel of the 1340MWe APR-1400 reactor to be housed in Saeul-3 (Shin Kori 5) was installed.
+As of November 2019, construction on Saeul-3 and 4 was 51 percent complete.

-Kori Nuclear Power Plant became the largest operating nuclear power plant in the world by nameplate capacity after the commissioning of Shin Kori 4.
-Only the Kashiwazaki-Kariwa Nuclear Power Plant has a larger nameplate capacity, though it was idled after the 2011 Fukushima Daiichi nuclear disaster and has not been restarted as of 2023.
+Kori Nuclear Power Plant became the largest operating nuclear power plant in the world by nameplate capacity after the commissioning of Saeul-2 (Shin Kori 4).
+Only the Japanese Kashiwazaki-Kariwa Nuclear Power Plant has a larger nameplate capacity, though it had been idled between the 2011 Fukushima Daiichi nuclear disaster and 2026, and has only operated at reduced capacity since.